Reckless-Push/course_informer/README.md

 - **Docker**: Version 24.0.7 or later recommended.
 - **Git**: For source control management.
 - **Operating System**: A Linux-based operating system is preferred.
 Windows users should use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-- **Web Browser**: For accessing the App and API documentation.
+- **Web Browser**: For accessing the Index and API documentation.
 Firefox is recommended for self-signed certificates.

 ## Installation Instructions